bosonnetwork/Boson.Native/docs/usage-guide-for-active-proxy-service.md

 }
 ```

-<aside> 💡 Notice: The "`Launcher`" application can be constructed under the "launcher" directory of the [Elastos.Native](https://github.com/elastos/Elastos.Carrier.Native) repository.
+<aside> 💡 Notice: The "`Launcher`" application can be constructed under the "launcher" directory of the Carrier.Native repository.

 </aside>